-On January 27, 2023, the Company and New Electric CV Corporation (together with the Company, the "Lenders") entered into a Convertible Credit Agreement (the "Credit Agreement") with VEII.
+On January 27, 2023, Hapi Metaverse and New Electric CV Corporation (together with the Company, the "Lenders") entered into a Convertible Credit Agreement (the "Credit Agreement") with VEII.
 The Credit Agreement provides VEII with a maximum credit line of \$1,500,000 with simple interest accrued on any advances of the money under the Credit Agreement at 8%.
 The Credit Agreement grants conversion rights to each Lender.
 Each Advance shall be convertible, in whole or in part, into shares of VEII's Common Stock at the option of the Lender who made that Advance (being referred to as a "Conversion"), at any time and from time to time, at a price per share equal the "Conversion Price".
 In the event that a Lender elects to convert any portion of an Advance into shares of VEII Common Stock in lieu of cash payment in satisfaction of that Advance, then VEII would issue to the Lender five (5) detachable warrants for each share of VEII's Common Stock issued in a Conversion ("Warrants").
 Each Warrant will entitle the Lender to purchase one (1) share of Common Stock at a per-share exercise price equal to the Conversion Price.
 The exercise period of each Warrant will be five (5) years from date of issuance of the Warrant.
 On February 23, 2023, Hapi Metaverse loaned VEII \$1,400,000 (the "Loan Amount").
-The Loan Amount can be converted into shares of VEII Common Stock.
+The Loan Amount can be converted into shares of VEII pursuant to the terms of the Credit Agreement for a period of three years.
+There is no fixed price for the derivative security until Hapi Metaverse converts the Loan Amount into shares of VEII Common Stock.

-On September 6, 2023, the Company converted \$1,300,000 of the principal amount loaned to VEII into 7,344,632 shares of VEII's Common Stock.
+On September 6, 2023, Hapi Metaverse converted \$1,300,000 of the principal amount loaned to VEII into 7,344,632 shares of VEII's Common Stock.
 Under the terms of the Credit Agreement, Hapi Metaverse received Warrants to purchase a maximum of 36,723,160 shares of VEII's Common Stock at an exercise price of \$0.1770 per share.
 Such warrants expire five (5) years from date of their issuance.

 On December 14, 2023, Hapi Metaverse entered into a Convertible Credit Agreement ("Credit Agreement") with VEII.
-On December 15, 2023, the company loaned VEII \$1,000,000.
+On December 15, 2023, Hapi Metaverse loaned VEII \$1,000,000.
 The Credit Agreement was amended pursuant to an agreement dated December 19, 2023.
 Under the Credit Agreement, as amended, this amount can be converted into VEII's Common Shares pursuant to the terms of the Credit Agreement for a period of three years.
 In the event that Hapi Metaverse converts this loan into shares of VEII's Common Stock, the conversion price shall be \$0.045 per share.
 In the event that Hapi Metaverse elects to convert any portion of the loan into shares of VEII's Common Stock in lieu of cash payment in satisfaction of that loan, then VEII will issue to Hapi Metaverse five (5) detachable warrants for each share of VEII's Common Stock issued in a conversion ("Warrants").
-Each Warrant will entitle the company to purchase one (1) share of VEII's Common Stock at a per-share exercise price equal to the Conversion Price.
+Each Warrant will entitle Hapi Metaverse to purchase one (1) share of VEII's Common Stock at a per-share exercise price equal to the Conversion Price.
 The exercise period of each Warrant will be five (5) years from date of issuance of the Warrant.
-At the time of this filing, the company has not converted the Loan Amount.
+At the time of this filing, Hapi Metaverse has not converted the Loan Amount.